hack-monk/portfolio/README.md

 - Optimized CSS and JavaScript
 - Fast loading times
 - SEO optimized
+- Dynamic content generation
+- Efficient DOM manipulation

+## ⌨️ Keyboard Shortcuts

+- `m` - Toggle metrics dashboard (when not in input fields)
+- `Escape` - Close modals and tooltips
+- `Tab` - Navigate with keyboard
+- All shortcuts respect input field focus

+## 🐛 Troubleshooting

+### Common Issues

+1. **Content not updating**: Make sure you're editing `config.js` and refreshing the page
+2. **Input fields not working**: Check that keyboard shortcuts aren't interfering
+3. **Metrics tables misaligned**: The template automatically adjusts column widths
+4. **Contact form not working**: Verify your Formspree ID is correct

+### Debug Mode
+Open browser developer tools to see any JavaScript errors or configuration issues.

 ## 📞 Support

 If you need help customizing the template:

 1. Check the configuration options in `config.js`
+2. Use the interactive setup guide in `setup.html`
-2. Review the HTML structure in `index.html`
+3. Review the HTML structure in `index.html`
-3. Modify CSS in `styles.css` for styling changes
+4. Modify CSS in `styles.css` for styling changes
-4. Update JavaScript in `script.js` for functionality changes
+5. Update JavaScript in `script.js` for functionality changes

 ## 📄 License